SPF-OST/pytrnsys/docs/guide/developers_guide.rst

         def customCalculations()
             self.myCalculation

-This class can then be saved in you preferred location.
+This class can then be saved in your preferred location.
 In order to use the custom processing class the pytrnsys.rsim.runParallelTrnsys class has to be modified such that it instantiates the new class.
 This can be done by replacing the run script in the following way.